 Studying business allows you to qualify for a chosen profession.
 Some examples are accountant, economist, entrepreneur, financial advisor, human resources manager, logistics manager, marketing professional, project manager and social media marketer.

-The business field is made of many disciplines, each of which is associated with a host of possible careers.
+The business field is made of many disciplines.
+Each of them is associated with a host of possible careers.
 Generally speaking, a business qualification gives you a strong advantage in applying for jobs.
 You can major in the discipline in a diploma course, graduate certificate, or bachelor or masters degree.

 8. For Abundant Career Opportunities